 The wall has grown by accretion, which might make it seem slapdash but doesn't.

 We could even stretch the facts to say that the wall has grown from the underlying rock.

 Nobody can say that the Israelis ignore the history of the land they hold.

 We've come around to the south side of the Old City's wall and then to this wall within the wall.
-It's the southwest corner of the haram or temple mount.
+It's the southwest corner of the Haram esh-Sharif or Temple Mount.
 That's the minaret of the Aqsa mosque peeping over the top.
 Note the curved blocks protruding from the wall midway up.

-A huge flight of stairs once led up from the left here to the temple mount.
-We're looking at the only surviving bit of what's called Robinson's Arch, which once supported those stairs over a road below.
+The stones are the only surviving bit of Robinson's Arch, which once supported a huge flight of stairs rising from the left.
 Built by Herod and about five meters wide, the staircase was destroyed in A.D.
 70. And Robinson?
-That would be Edward (1794-1863), one of many Americans drawn to the Holy Land at a time when you could take a shovel and not provoke a riot.
+That would be Edward Robinson (1794-1863), one of many Americans drawn to the Holy Land at a time when you could take a shovel and not provoke a riot.

 Around the corner, the Triple Arch once was the south-side entrance to the temple mount.
 Blocked up when the Aqsa mosque was built, nobody's dug here since the 1860s, when Charles Warren, a British soldier by occupation and a Biblical archaeologist by avocation, came by, dug a bit, and found passages under the gate.